 Sanctions need to be relevant and will depend on the circumstances and severity of the incident.
-They may include: • Time out of the classroom (Could be to another class / teacher / Head)
+They may include:

-- Missing all or part of break / lunchtime. - Verbal apology or written letter of apology. - Loss of privileges. - Discussion with parents. - In serious cases, a pupil may be excluded from school (for example in cases of persistent). - In cases where a criminal offence may have been committed, the police may be informed.
-Efforts will always be made to support those who are the target of bullying and also instigator in order to help them understand why their behaviour is wrong, the impact on the target and how to improve their behaviour.
+- Time out of the classroom (Could be to another class / teacher / Head) - Missing all or part of break / lunchtime. - Verbal apology or written letter of apology. - Loss of privileges. - Discussion with parents. - Our SEND pupils may have individualised sanctions appropriate to their IEPs. - In serious cases, a pupil may be suspended and then if not stopped or the bullying is severe to cause hurt to another pupil can be excluded from school (for example in cases of persistent and depending on the severity). - In cases where a criminal offence may have been committed, the police may be informed.
+A support plan will formally agreed and made to support those who are the target of bullying and also instigator in order to help them understand why their behaviour is wrong, the impact on the target and how to improve their behaviour.